Servicing

 Then put the correct amount of new fork oil in and put the spring and cap back on.

-See Fork Gaiters in Riding In Winter page again to see how to put fork back in to bike.
+See Fork Gaiters in Riding In Winter page again to see

 Then you will be able to fully tighten the cap.